EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Building systems that are predictable requires isolating and managing the unpredictable parts.
 An approach that programmers may use to handle this is to isolate the parts of the program which use external systems.
-By isolating them,
-  programmers then have tools to handle the unpredictable parts in more predictable ways.
+By isolating these parts, programmers can handle the unpredictable parts in more predictable ways.

 The interactions with external systems can be defined in terms of "Effects".
-Effects create a delineation between the parts of a program that interact with external systems and those that don't.
+Effects create a divistion between parts of a program that interact with external systems and parts that don't.

 For example, a program that displays the current date requires something that actually knows the current date.
-The program needs to talk to an external system
-  (maybe just the operating system) to get this information.
+That program must talk to an external system, usually just the operating system, to get this information.
-These programs are unpredictable because the programmer has no control over what that external system will say or do.
+Such programs are unpredictable because the programmer has no control over what that external system will say or do.

 ## What is an Effect?

 An *Effect* is an interaction, often with an outside system, that is inherently unpredictable.

-Anytime you run an Effect,
-  you have changed the world and cannot go back.
+Anytime you run an Effect, you change the world and cannot undo that change:

-If you 3D-print a figurine, you cannot reclaim that material.
+- If you 3D-print a figurine, you cannot reclaim that material.
-Once you send a Tweet, you can delete it but people might have already read it.
+- Once you send a Tweet, you can delete it but people might have already read it.
-Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered effectful.
+- Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered Effectful.
   Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.

-Once our program runs an Effect, the impact is out of our control.
+Once a program runs an Effect, the impact is out of our control.

-We must assume that running an Effect modifies an external system.
+We must also assume that running an Effect modifies an external system.

-As an example in real-life, just saying the words "You are getting a raise" creates an "effect" that may not be reversible.
+As a real-life example, just saying "You are getting a raise" creates an Effect that may not be reversible.

-Effects that only read data from external systems are also unpredictable.
-For example, getting a random number from the system is usually unpredictable.
+Effects that only read data from external systems are also unpredictable; for example, getting a random number.

-In systems there are many types of Effects, like:
+There are many types of Effects:

 - Accepting user input
 - Reading from a file